List of Abbott Elementary characters: Miles Nathaniel

-Miles Nathaniel is a PGA lawyer who is blackmailed by Abbott staff when they learn that he is covering up the fact that PGA is utilizing non-unionized workers in the construction of a new golf-course adjacent to Abbott Elementary (which was a cause of concern for the local Black community, as it was seen as a drive towards gentrification).
-After this, they continue to find ways to blackmail Nathaniel, with him eventually coming back and using them for clout.
-He has a particular habit of referring himself as a white saviour while interacting with Abbott staff.
+Miles Nathaniel is a PGA lawyer involved with the construction of a new golf course near Abbott.
+He is blackmailed by Abbott staff when they learn that he is covering up the fact that PGA is employing non-unionized workers in the course's construction.
+The course itself was a cause of concern for the local Black community, as it was seen as a drive towards gentrification.
+After this, Abbott staff continue to find ways to blackmail Nathaniel in order to subsidize expenses like school supplies, with him eventually coming back and using them for clout.
+He has a particular habit of referring to himself as a white savior while interacting with Abbott staff.